AdobeDocs/ff-services-docs/src/pages/photoshop/features/index.md

 ## Text

-The /text API supports editing one or more text layers from a Photoshop document.
-The APIs are documented [here](./api/#operation/text).
+The Edit Text endpoint supports editing one or more text layers from in a PSD.

 It enables users to
 - Format text properties such as antialias, orientation and be able to edit text contents.
 (Note: Changing only the text properties will not change any character/paragraph styling).